Milfist/-Learning-Python/README.md

 ## Feats:

 * My first script.
 In script folder, a code to decompose numbers.
-* Python and OOP.
-My first application based on the paradigm of object-oriented programming.
+* [Python and OOP.
+My first application based on the paradigm of object-oriented programming.][1]
+* Module management
+* File management

 # By: